labermt/CST136SRS02/README.md

 After you have tested your boats, be able to explain which one would be your choice for a trip across the Pacific Ocean.

-Feel free to add provisions such as gear (compass, ropes, Food, Water, Compass.
+Feel free to add provisions and gear (compass, ropes, food, drinking water, ...) as you see fit.

-There is no points given for being fast, your only goal is to create your boats to specfication, describe how you assembled them, and demo testing them.
+There are no points given for being fast, your only goal is to create your boats to the UML specification, describe how you assembled them, and demo testing them.
 Be sure you account for rough seas in your simulation and have your safety code (assertions, exceptions, ...) ready and be able to demonstrate it functioning.

 Be creative and have fun on your test voyage.